tulliapadellini/rainbaud/README.md

 ### An `R` package for converting text into colors.

-Color determination is somewhat of an under-defined problem, for which there is no unique solution.
-For example Kandinski associates
+Color theory has been a largely explored field of research, in which the relationship between color and other forms of perception stands as an under-defined and still unsolved problem.
+Many have been addressing the issue of associating colors to other domains of perception.
+For example Kandinsky (1911) relates colors to moods, while Ramachandran and Hubard investigate the connection between sounds and color in brain attivation patterns (Chromesthesia).

-We built on the framework introduced by the work of Rimbaud (), who proposes to link colors to text, by associating each vowel to a chromatic shade:
+We built on the framework introduced by the work of Rimbaud (1871), who proposes to link colors to text, by associating each vowel to a chromatic shade:

-> A black, E white, I red, U green, O blue: vowels, I shall tell, one
-> day, of your mysterious origins: A, black velvety jacket of brilliant
-> flies which buzz around cruel smells,
+> **Vowels** - *Arthur Rimbaud* (1871)
 >
-> Gulfs of shadow; E, whiteness of vapours and of tents, lances of proud
-> glaciers, white kings, shivers of cow-parsley; I, purples, spat blood,
-> smile of beautiful lips in anger or in the raptures of penitence;
+> A black, E white, I red, U green, O blue: vowels,
+> I shall tell, one day, of your mysterious origins:
+> A, black velvety jacket of brilliant flies
+> which buzz around cruel smells,
 >
-> U, waves, divine shudderings of viridian seas, the peace of pastures
-> dotted with animals, the peace of the furrows which alchemy prints on
-> broad studious foreheads;
+> Gulfs of shadow; E, whiteness of vapours and of tents,
+> lances of proud glaciers, white kings, shivers of cow-parsley;
+> I, purples, spat blood, smile of beautiful lips
+> in anger or in the raptures of penitence;
 >
+> U, waves, divine shudderings of viridian seas,
+> the peace of pastures dotted with animals, the peace of the furrows
+> which alchemy prints on broad studious foreheads;
+>
-> O, sublime Trumpet full of strange piercing sounds, silences crossed
+> O, sublime Trumpet full of strange piercing sounds,
-> by \[Worlds and by Angels\]: –O the Omega\! the violet ray of \[His\]
+> silences crossed by \[Worlds and by Angels\]:
+> –O the Omega\! the violet ray of \[His\] Eyes\!
-> Eyes\!

 The core of our work is to extend such idea by considering words as a whole, rather than just the letters they are composed of.
-To this aim, we expoit the
+To this aim, we expoit [Picular](https:\\picular.co), which allows to retrieve the most prominent colors in Google Images searches for any text query.

 ## The Practice